Mieraidihaimu/GeneratePR/README.md

 ## Details

 The intension of this command line tool is to automate some of the redundant manual processes.
 I have used `swift-argument-parser` and `github-cli`.
-It will:\n
+It will:
-1. Get all the commit logs against the base branch\n
+1. Get all the commit logs against the base branch
-2. Generate full pr description according to git commit logs and given optional extra description.\n
+2. Generate full pr description according to git commit logs and given optional extra description.
 3. Push the working branch to remote origin.
 At the moment, `gh pr create` will not push branch to the server https://github.com/cli/cli/issues/1718.
-Thus, we need to manually push the working branch to origin\n
+Thus, we need to manually push the working branch to origin
-4. Create pull request by using `gh pr create`\n
+4. Create pull request by using `gh pr create`
-5. Optional, it will open the created pull request url on the default browser.\n
+5. Optional, it will open the created pull request url on the default browser.

 ## 🌟 Pre-requisition